 (9) Nothing in this section creates or requires the creation of any state office

-“yes” vote supports this constitutional amendment to establish the Independent Public Service Compensation Commission to determine certain public officials’ salaries.
+A “yes” vote supports this constitutional amendment to establish the Independent Public Service Compensation Commission to determine certain public officials’ salaries.

-“no” vote opposes this constitutional amendment to establish the Independent Public Service Compensation Commission to determine certain public officials’ salaries.
+A “no” vote opposes this constitutional amendment to establish the Independent Public Service Compensation Commission to determine certain public officials’ salaries.

 Measure 117